-The Learning Sciences (LS) program, new at the undergraduate level as of fall 2016, builds on the School of Education and Social Policy’s internationally esteemed graduate program in learning sciences, which was the first in the world 26 years ago.
+The Learning Sciences (LS) concentration, which was launched at the undergraduate level in 2016, builds on the School of Education and Social Policy’s internationally esteemed graduate program in learning sciences, which launched the world's first program in 1991.

 Real-World Practical Experience